vanjac/aodix-enhanced/docs/README.md

 ## Building

-Aodix can be built using Visual Studio 2003 (run on Windows XP for best results).
-The project is configured for the [Intel C++ Compiler](https://en.wikipedia.org/wiki/Intel_C%2B%2B_Compiler) version 7.1, but MSVC can also be used.
+Aodix Enhanced can be built using Visual Studio 2017.

 This repository does not include the [ASIO SDK](https://www.steinberg.net/developers/) (version 2.0) or the VST SDK (version 2.3, no longer available), since they are proprietary.